I have always been an patient observer, as a child I would spend hours in our suburban garden watching wildlife.

 Currently I sell my work through local galleries and internationally online.

-This year (2019) I feel fortunate that I have been selected to show some of my work with the Society Of Woman Artists at the Mall Galleries in London in September.
+In 2019 I feel fortunate that I was selected to show some of my work with the Society Of Women Artists at the Mall Galleries in London in September.